Truth be told, there are probably more digital personal finance tools out there than we can even count.

 Mint is equipped to safeguard user data with security scanning during data transfers, multi-factor authentication, and remote deletion.

-Since Mint is free to use and the company generates revenue through advertisements and a cut from the credit cards and other products it recommends; we suggest double-checking all of their recommendations as they have a vested interest beyond just your financial success.
+Mint is free to use.
+However, it’s important to note that this means the company generates revenue through advertisements and a cut from the credit cards and other products it recommends.
+For that reason we suggest double-checking all of their recommendations as they have a vested interest beyond just your financial success.

 Summary: Mint is a good basic budgeting platform for people who need help tracking where their money is going and planning for expenses.